 - 1.1 The University aims to promote a culture in which students feel confident to raise their concerns.
 A complaint is an expression of dissatisfaction by one or more students about action or lack of action by the University, or about the standard of service provided by or on behalf of the University.
 The University aims to operate a fair and transparent student complaints procedure and no student will be treated less favourably as a result of making a complaint. - 1.2 Wherever possible, the University will seek to resolve concerns raised by students informally.
 If a student has a complaint about any aspect of University life, it should be raised with an appropriate person at the earliest opportunity.
 Faculties, schools and divisions that provide services to students should inform students who to contact in the first instance if they have a complaint. - 1.3 If the University is unable to resolve the complaint informally, or the student is dissatisfied with the outcome, the student may make a formal complaint under this Procedure.
 Complaints by students with a registered disability about the provision of reasonable adjustments for teaching and assessment shall be given priority, in order to prevent prejudice to the student that might be caused by any delay. - 1.4 The complaints procedure involves two stages: - (i) The Local Stage - (ii) The University Stage - 1.5 Students may raise complaints jointly. - 1.6 Complaints must be brought promptly.
 The University will not accept complaints that are made longer than 30 days after the matters complained about, unless there is good reason for the delay. - 1.7 Any registered student may bring a complaint under this procedure.
 A former student may also bring a complaint under this procedure after the matters complained about, but only if the complaint could not reasonably have been brought while they were a registered student. - 1.8 Complaints about decisions of an academic body on student progress, assessment and awards may not be brought under this procedure and may only be raised under the academic appeals procedure set out in the Assessment Regulations.
 Complaints about teaching and supervision will not be considered in an academic appeal unless they were raised by the student promptly at the time they first arose and pursued under this procedure.
-Claims for compensation for personal injury cannot normally be brought under this procedure, but may be accepted at the discretion of the University Secretary. - 1.9 'Days' for the purposes of this procedure includes weekends but excludes bank holidays and University closure days, unless specifically referred to as working days - Dates | About the University | University of Bristol
+Claims for compensation for personal injury cannot normally be brought under this procedure, but may be accepted at the discretion of the University Secretary. - 1.9 Reports about unacceptable behaviour of students should be raised under the Student Disciplinary Regulations. - 1.10 Complaints about the behaviour of staff may be raised under this procedure.

+1.11 'Days' for the purposes of this procedure includes weekends but excludes bank holidays and University closure days, unless specifically referred to as working days - see Dates About the University | University of Bristol.